ronega/STAT254-project/README.md

 Final project for STAT254: Modern Statistical Prediction and Machine Learning

 # Structure
-Overall, the structure of the project is following:
+The structure of the project is following:

 ```bash
 .